 - There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

-- There has been a significant influx of asylum seekers into Hungary.
+- There was a significant influx of asylum seekers into Hungary in 2015.
 International trains from Budapest were suspended in early September and could be disrupted again at short notice.
-Hungary’s borders are also coming under tighter restrictions, particularly with Serbia and Croatia.
+Hungary’s borders are also coming under tighter restrictions, particularly with Serbia, Slovenia and Croatia, but also with Austria.
 Travellers may experience lengthy delays.
 Avoid large groups in these areas and follow the advice of local authorities.
 See Local travel.

 - You should avoid protests and demonstrations as they may turn violent.